How to Identify 4 Buying Behavior Styles to Sell More Effectively

 • Show you’re interested in a long-term relationship

-“C” Types
+Compliant “C” Types

-How to improve communication with “C” types:
+How to improve communication when selling to “C” types:

 • Present data to back up claims about your solution